landenlabs2/all_Log/README.md

 ALog is an Android Log wrapper which has the following features:

->   1. Small \- Four small classes, only two required.
+>   1. Small \- Four small classes, only one required.

 >   2. Light weight \- No explict memory allocations.